 Maximum Height Conditions Remarks 243m (RL) Applied to land proposed to have an Incentive Floor Space Ratio of 10:1 and is located to the north of the Great Western Highway / Parkes Street, Parramatta.
 Measured from sea level (0m AHD) and applies irrespective of the level of the terrain.
 Based on the Radar Terrain Clearance Chart (RTCC) prescribed airspace for Sydney Airport - declared 20 March 2015.
 213m (RL) Applied to land proposed to have an Incentive Floor Space Ratio of 10:1 and is located to the south of the Great Western Highway / Parkes Street, Parramatta.
 Measured from sea level (0m AHD) and applies irrespective of the level of the terrain.
 Based on the Radar Terrain Clearance Chart (RTCC) prescribed airspace for Sydney Airport - declared 20 March 2015.
-92m Applied to land proposed to have an Incentive Floor Space Ratio of 6:1 Measured from ground level (existing) and follows changes in the terrain.
-Based on internal urban design advice pertaining to a building height achievable for the density.
+92m Applied to land proposed to have an Incentive Floor Space Ratio of Measured from ground level (existing) and follows changes in the terrain.
+6:1 Based on internal urban design advice pertaining to a building height achievable for the density.
 This height includes the 15% Design Excellence bonus currently adopted.
-It does not include the 5% bonus for High Performing Buildings (HPB) as the modelling had commenced before this incentive was adopted.
-However, the variation for the additional 5% equates to about 4m in building height and would not have a material impact on the overshadowing results.
+It does not include the 5% bonus for High Performing Buildings (HPB) as the HPB bonus only awards additional floor space ratio, not height.